algoo/open-calendar/README.md

 > 🚧 This README is a work in progress 🚧

-# Welcome to Open Calendar
+# Open Calendar

-OpenCalendar is a modern web calendar frontend for CalDAV based calendars.
+Open Calendar is a modern web calendar frontend for CalDAV based calendars.

-**Insert OpenCalendar image**
+**Insert Open Calendar image**

 ## Features